NxNiki/Kaggle/README.md

    ```

 3. go to the folder and create your folder for a specific project:
-   use poetry to manage Python libraries (this makes it easy for others to install the Python library:
+   use poetry to manage Python libraries (this makes it easy for others to keep a track of the Python libraries used in your project):

    ```
    # install poetry if you don't have it (will take a few minutes...):